narmeshnigam/karyalaywebsite/DATABASE.md

 ## Overview

-The Karyalay Portal System uses MySQL/MariaDB as its database.
+The SellerPortal System uses MySQL/MariaDB as its database.
 This guide covers database configuration, migrations, and seeding.

 ## Prerequisites